Artemmkin/infrastructure-as-code-tutorial/docs/02-manual-operations.md

 ## Intro

-Imagine you have developed a new cool application called [raddit](https://github.com/Artemmkin/raddit).
+Imagine you have developed a new cool application called [node-svc](https://github.com/dm-academy/node-svc-v1).

-_This is where I left off 8/9.
-Need to convert to node-svc_

 You want to run your application on a dedicated server and make it available to the Internet users.